acl-org/acl-anthology/README.md

 performed to build the site.

 Note that building the website is quite a resource-intensive process;
-particularly the last step, invoking Hugo, requires a considerable amount of memory.
+particularly the last step, invoking Hugo, uses about 18~GB of system memory.

+(**Note:** This does *not* mean you need this amount of RAM in your system; in fact, the website builds fine on a laptop with 8 GB of RAM.
+The system might temporarily slow down due to swapping, however.
+The figure of approx. 18 GB is the maximum RAM usage reported when running `hugo --minify --stepAnalysis`.)

 ## Contributing